Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 # 3. Integrated SDK
 ## 3.1 Integration Process
-### 3.1.1 Introducing the sdk package
+### 3.1.1 Import the sdk package
 ```
-The so files and aar files in the libs folder are imported into your own project, so files are imported in all or part of the types according to the needs of your project.
+Import the so files and aar files from libs directory into your own project, you can partialy or fully import so files base on your project.
 ```

-### 3.1.2 Configure build.gradle
+### 3.1.2 Configuring build.gradle
 ```
 Add the following configuration to the build.gradle file: